 A warning dialog that says “Loaded required libraries” will pop up.
 This is due to the fact that the commons-math3 and Orekit libraries need to be loaded prior to launching the ISSTracker.
 The warning box will load these libraries and the button “Run ISSTracker...” will run the GUI.

-A fix for that issue will be proposed in future versions.

 Package Contents

 The ISSTracker zip file is available on the Mathworks file exchange.